 KLM has built a good and open working relationship with the Dutch tax authorities.
-We are in regular contact with the dedicated customer team of the tax authorities and meet every quarter to discuss business updates of the company, changes in the KLM group. and material transactions in our tax returns, how we intend to apply new tax legislation and any ongoing relevant tax compliance items.
+We are in regular contact with the dedicated customer team of the tax authorities and meet every quarter to discuss business updates of the company, changes in the KLM group, and material transactions in our tax returns, how we intend to apply new tax legislation and any ongoing relevant tax compliance items.

 These meetings have been held since 2007 when KLM became the first Dutch company that concluded a so called "joint covenant" with both the tax and the customs authorities.
 Since 2020 KLM is one of the 100 companies for which the tax authorities issue an annual Individual Monitoring Plan enabling the tax authorities to establish that KLM monitors its key tax risks sufficiently.
+As part of the 2023 Plan, KLM presented its internal (monitoring) policies on global mobility and on the VAT treatment of intra-EU and other international transactions.